ibm-cloud-docs/FileStorage/working-with-snapshots.md

   -h, --help        Show this message and exit.
 ```

-## Listing all Snapshots with usage information and management functions in the UI
+## Listing all Snapshots with usage information and management functions in the console
 {: #listsnapshotUI}
 {: ui}